top of page

 Emotional Support Animals (which can include any type of pet) provide comfort just by being with a

 person (we can all relate to that!).
 You might be surprised that not just dogs and cats can be emotional support animals!
 A list of other ESAs: ferrets, snakes (yes, eeeek!), rabbits, miniature horses, pigs and hedgehogs have all made the grade as emotional support animals.
-Flirty, pictured here, was the first miniature horse to fly on a commercial flight.
+Flirty, an accredited ESA, pictured here, was the first miniature horse to fly on a commercial flight.
 According to American Service Pets, in the past two years airlines have seen over a 77% increase of animals on planes.
-But don’t just take your pet on a plane the next time you fly!
-Airlines REQUIRE you to have an ESA letter certified by a licensed mental health provider.
+HOWEVER, it's important to know that in 2021 the Department of Transportation did rollback the requirement that airlines must allow emotional support animals to fly free in their cabins.
+While service dogs and psychiatric service dogs ARE still allowed on flights, ESAs are no longer allowed in most cases.
+But, most domestic carriers still accept some pets (if your cat or dog is under 20 pounds and can fit in a carrier in the seat in front of you).
+For a FEE, these airlines: Alaska, Southwest, United, American, Delta and Hawaiian Airlines are currently allowing you to bring a pet with the guidelines mentioned above (including if you have an ESA animal).
+Check with YOUR airline before you consider bringing an animal on a flight.

 Therapy Dogs provide “opportunities for petting, affection and interaction in a variety of settings on a volunteer basis” (AKC).
 You’ll see therapy dogs in hospitals, assisted living residences, schools and with victims of traumatic events or disasters.